shkherad/rails-activerecord-many-to-many/README.md

 Notice that we added an attribute, :review_count, and a getter method for that attribute.

-The object in the review_count method references a specific movie object.
+The *object* in the review_count method references a specific movie object.

 ## Lab

-Add ActiveModel Serializers for the Album and Song resources.
+* Add ActiveModel Serializers for the Album and Song resources.
+Remove the `created_at` and `updated_at` attributes.

+* Add a virtual attribute, num_of_songs, to the Album representation using AMS.

+* Add a virtual attribute, price, to the Album model.
+The price of the album will be 50 percent of the price of all the album songs.

 ## Code Along: Create a User

 Now we want to create a User model.
 This user will be the person that creates the movie review.

-All reviews must be created by a user.
+We'll see later how all reviews must be created by a user.

 #### Create a User model